CumulusNetworks/docs/content/version/cumulus-linux-31/Layer-3-Features/Border-Gateway-Protocol---BGP.md

 advertisements.
 Cumulus Networks recommends you adjust the router advertisement's interval to a shorter value (`ipv6 nd ra-interval
 <interval>`) to address scenarios when nodes come up and miss router
-advertisement processing to relay the neighbor’s link-local address to BGP.
+advertisement processing to relay the neighbor's link-local address to BGP.
 The `interval` is measured in seconds and defaults to 600 seconds.

 {{%/notice%}}